 Quick Superhero Workout Results?

-Superheros are all the craze these days.
+Superheroes are all the craze these days.
 From the Fantastic Four to the Avengers to countless other badass movies, the spotlight is on these beastly kickass characters.
-So naturally we want to look like them.
+So naturally, we want to look like them.
 Who wouldn’t want tree-trunk arms like Thor?
 Or be cut as Hell like Wolverine?
 Well, can we get that in no time flat like the actors via a superhero workout?

 Getting results from the superhero workout…